shelbeely/OpenTransition/README-CI.md

-# TransTracks Android CI / CD Setup
+# TransTracks Android CI/CD Bundle

-This bundle contains example GitHub Actions workflows and helper scripts to build and release the TransTracks Android app using GitHub Actions.
+This bundle is designed to drop directly into the **root** of your `TransTracks-Android` repo.

-It is designed to:
+It provides:

+- A **Build & Release** workflow that:
-- Build **debug** and **release** APKs on GitHub's x86_64 runners
+  - Builds **debug** or **release** APKs via `workflow_dispatch`
+  - Builds a **release** APK for tags like `v1.2.3`
+  - Uploads APKs as **artifacts**
+  - Creates a **GitHub Release** and attaches the APK for tagged builds
+- A **PR Debug** workflow that:
+  - Runs on pull requests
+  - Builds a **debug** APK
+  - Uploads it as an artifact for quick download
+- CI helper scripts to:
-- Decode `google-services.json` from a GitHub secret
+  - Decode `google-services.json` from a Base64-encoded GitHub secret
-- Optionally decode a release keystore from a GitHub secret
+  - Decode a release keystore from a Base64-encoded GitHub secret
-- Upload APKs as build artifacts
-- Create GitHub Releases and attach the release APK

 ## Files

-- `.github/workflows/android-build-and-release.yml`
-  Main workflow to build debug/release APKs and optionally publish a GitHub Release.

-- `.github/workflows/android-pr-check.yml`
-  Lightweight workflow that runs on pull requests and builds a debug APK.
+- `README-CI.md` – this file
+- `.github/workflows/build-release.yml` – main CI/CD workflow
+- `.github/workflows/pr-debug.yml` – PR debug build workflow

-- `.github/ci-scripts/prepare-google-services.sh`
+- `.github/ci-scripts/prepare-google-services.sh` – recreates `app/google-services.json`
-  Decodes the `GOOGLE_SERVICES_JSON` secret (Base64) into `app/google-services.json`.

-- `.github/ci-scripts/prepare-keystore.sh`
+- `.github/ci-scripts/prepare-keystore.sh` – recreates `keys/release-keystore.jks`
-  Decodes the `ANDROID_KEYSTORE_B64` secret (Base64) into `keys/release-keystore.jks` if present.

-## Required Secrets
+## Required GitHub Secrets

-In your repository settings, go to **Settings → Secrets and variables → Actions** and add:
+Go to **Settings → Secrets and variables → Actions** in your repo and create:

 ### Firebase

 - `GOOGLE_SERVICES_JSON`
-  Base64-encoded contents of your `google-services.json` file.
+  Base64-encoded contents of your `app/google-services.json`.

-  To generate on a local machine:
+  From your local machine:

   ```bash
   base64 -w 0 app/google-services.json